-- Position the cursor at the point in the document where you want the index to appear (usually the end of the document).

-- Click on Insert on the menu bar

-- Select Index and Tables from the insert menu
+- Position the cursor at the point in the document where you want the index to appear (usually the end of the document). - Click on Insert Index on the References ribbon - Select the required format - Click OK

-- Click on the Index tab

-- Select the required format

-- Click OK

 Note that Contents tables and indexes can be updated by pressing the F9 key.